 Thinking about ditching the all-purpose flour for coconut flour, but wondering if it really is healthier?
 This might be just what you’re looking for.
 These two flours are vastly different when it comes to baking, and it’s important to know the ins and outs before deciding which one you want to stick with.

 But before we get into any comparisons, let’s start by defining our combatants.
 All-purpose flour is exactly what it sounds like—a general-use flour for just about any type of baking or cooking need.
 However, coconut flour is something quite different.
-It is made from dried, ground coconut meat, has a slightly sweet, nutty flavor, and is wheat and gluten-free.
+It is made from dried, ground coconut meat and has a slightly sweet, nutty flavor.

 Coconut Flour | All-Purpose Flour | |